amanda-mari/nyc-high-school-grad-rates/README.md

 16. Combined the graduation data and the latitude/longitude coordinates by "DBN"
 17. Created a variable "campus_number" to assign each latitude/longitude a unique number within a given year (cohort_start)
 18. Created a variable "total_schools_on_campus" to count the number of schools located at the same latitude/longitude within a given year
-19. Created a variable "school_floor" to assign a "floor" (number) to each school within a campus on a given year
-20. Remove any redundant variables and filter the data to only include the following group attributes: cohort size, graduation total and rate, dropout total and rate, and still enrolled total and rate.
+19. Remove any redundant variables and filter the data to only include the following group attributes: cohort size, graduation total and rate, dropout total and rate, and still enrolled total and rate.
-21. Write the data to an Excel file
+20. Write the data to an Excel file

 ## About the Final Dataset